mratmeyer/rsslookup/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/mratmeyer/rsslookup?style=social)](https://github.com/mratmeyer/rsslookup/stargazers)

 RSS Lookup is a free, open-source tool designed to find the RSS feed associated with any URL.
-Simply paste the website's address, and RSS Lookup will intelligently scan the site's HTML for feed links and check common feed path conventions.
+Simply paste the website's address, and RSS Lookup will scan the site's HTML and check common feed path conventions to give you the best chance at finding feeds on the site.

 **Check out the live tool:** [**www.rsslookup.com**](https://www.rsslookup.com/)